miguel93041/electricURL-urlshortener/README.md

 - **Responses:**
     - `301 Moved Permanently`: Successfully redirects to the target URL.
-    - `400 Bad Request`: The `id` does not comply with the required format.
-    - `403 Forbidden`: The destination URL is no longer safe.
     - `404 Not Found`: The provided `id` does not exist.
-    - `410 Gone`: The URL is no longer accessible.
     - `429 TOO MANY REQUESTS`: Redirection limit reached for the given URL.
     - `500 Internal Server Error`: Unexpected server error.